 While it is minimal, copper plumbing pipes may add a metallic flavor to your drinking water, which may be off-putting for some homeowners.

 If you rely on well water or water with high acidity levels, you may have issues with the copper pipes in your home a couple of years after the installation.
 We only recommend using copper plumbing pipes in areas that are connected to a sanitary municipal water supply system.

 Do you notice signs of a pipe leak in your home?
 WM Henderson offers water line repair, installation, and replacement services to homes in areas of Pennsylvania such as West Chester, Conshohocken, Coatesville, and Broomall.
 Our team also offers other plumbing services such as water heater repair, gas line installation, sewer line replacement, and sump pump repair.
-Give us a call by phone at (484) 474-5373 or book an appointment online to receive assistance.
+We will help you find brand new energy-efficient plumbing and HVAC appliances to reduce the cost of your electricity and utility bills.
+Give us a call by phone at (484) 206-8594 or book an appointment online to receive assistance.